The Desk Refresh Kit, curated by The Kleinert Foundation and available for $100 on mariemae.com.

 They searched the hashtags #socialbusiness and #socialimpact on social media.
 After narrowing down their list to businesses in the Dallas-Fort Worth area, they performed site visits to get better acquainted with the people behind the brand.
 “It was really important to us that the businesses we share and gift are truly transforming their communities and those that they’re employing,” Kleinert adds.

 The “Desk Refresh Kit” — a timely work-from-home item now and likely for many months ahead — is filled with Dallas-Fort Worth brands doing powerful work.
-And while many may be familiar with names like Bonton Farms and Tribe Alive by now (the latter’s effortless, ethical fashion is now sold in J. Crew and on Lauren Conrad’s The Little Market), the gift box will still likely lead to some new discoveries.
+And while many may be familiar with names like Bonton Farms and Tribe Alive by now (the latter’s effortless, ethical fashion line is now sold in J. Crew and has been carried at Lauren Conrad’s The Little Market), the gift box will still likely lead to some new discoveries.

 There’s Calyan Wax.
 Co, an Arlington-based natural candle company that’s currently partnering with Traffick 911, a Texas-based non-profit whose aim is to free youth from sex trafficking with a three-prong strategy (more on that here).
 And Savhera, an essential oils brand that provides training and dignified employment to survivors of sexual exploitation.